• Skip to primary navigation

 Aquavit can spoil if not refrigerated after opening while gin can last long without refrigeration.

-Ultimately, the choice between these two spirits boils down to individual preference based on flavor profile and usage requirements such as cocktail making versus drinking straight up.
+Ultimately, the choice between these two spirits boils down to individual preference based on flavor and usage requirements such as cocktail making versus drinking straight up.

 This comparison between aquavit and gin brings interesting insights to the world of spirits.